 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-According to the Kuwait’s Central Statistical Bureau, Kuwait’s nominal Gross Domestic Product (GDP) was approximately $130 billion in 2019 with 0.4% growth from the previous year.
+According to Kuwait’s Central Statistical Bureau, Kuwait’s nominal Gross Domestic Product (GDP) for 2020 was $118.8 billion US dollars according to Kuwait Central Statistical Bureau.
+In 2021, the Central Bank of Kuwait announced that Kuwait’s GDP had contracted 9.9% in 2020 from 2019 mainly due to sharp decrease in oil prices.
 Kuwait’s current oil production capacity is estimated at 3.15 million barrels per day.
 The government hopes to increase production capacity to 4.75 million barrels per day by 2040.
 In order to reach this goal, Kuwait must continue spending and investing in upgrading downstream facilities as well as on upstream oil development.